mattfenwick/NMRPyStar/README.md

 ### Reference ###

-Parser Combinators: a Practical Application for Generating Parsers for NMR Data by Matthew Fenwick, Gerard Weatherby, Heidi JC Ellis, Michael R. Gryk Proceedings of the ITNG, 2013.
+Parser Combinators: a Practical Application for Generating Parsers for NMR Data by Fenwick et al, Proceedings of the ITNG, 2013.